ReiniervanLimpt/project-1-1920/README.md

 ### Browser-technology
 i used web developer tool (chrome extention) to test my app

-* Afbeeldingen uitzetten
+Afbeeldingen uitzetten

-You can not see the bookcover.
-A fix could be to use text instead of a img
+* You can not see the bookcover.
+A fix could be to use text instead of a img Custom fonts uitzetten

-* Custom fonts uitzetten
+* The site use the default font from the browser

-The site use the default font from the browser
+Kleur uitzetten & kleurenblindheid instellen
-* Kleur uitzetten & kleurenblindheid instellen
+* there is alot of different colors the app is usable with colors off or colorblind settings

-* muis/Trackpad werkt niet
+muis/Trackpad werkt niet

-Searching a book works fine. but if you want more detail that will take a bit time.
+* Searching a book works fine. but if you want more detail that will take a bit time.
 A fix cloud be if you select a book you will go to a different page.

-* Breedband internet uitzetten
+Breedband internet uitzetten

 The Books are not visible because the API needs a .
 A fix could be to use local storage
 * Javascript (volledig) uitzetten

 The App needs the API to work.
 A fix could be to use local storage

 * Cookies niet accepteren

 NO cookies are used

 * localStorage doet het niet

 No localStorage is used